2024 Thuringian state election: Landtag opening session controversy

-Father of the house Jürgen Treutler of AfD, who was the presiding officer of the Landtag until the election of a president, declined to allow a vote on the rule change, ignored other motions and requests to speak, and ultimately prevented any other business from taking place by refusing to recognize a quorum.
+Father of the house Jürgen Treutler of AfD, who was the presiding officer of the Landtag until the election of a president, refused to allow a vote on the rule change, ignored other motions and requests to speak, and ultimately prevented any other business from taking place by refusing to recognize a quorum.
 He also gave an openly political speech, which was seen as a breach of decorum.
 The other parties, in particular CDU parliamentary leader Andreas Bühl, accused Treutler of not acting in a non-partisan manner, with Bühl angrily condemning what he called "a seizure of power" during the contentious session.
 The sitting was abandoned and CDU, supported by other parties, filed an emergency complaint with the Thuringian Constitutional Court in response.
 Treutler then filed a countercomplaint on 27 September, asking the court to dismiss the CDU complaint as inadmissible.

 In the late hours of 27 September, the court ruled unanimously in favor of CDU's complaint.
 It held that there was no exclusive right for the largest parliamentary group to propose candidates for the office of President of the Landtag, and thus that amending the voting procedure was permissible.
 The court also confirmed that members have the right to debate and amend the rules before the election of a President of the Landtag.
 Treutler was thus required to put the motion to a vote at the reconstituted sitting on 28 September, which passed.
 The CDU candidate König was then elected president with 54 votes to 32 for Muhsal.

 In response to this crisis, König advocated for changing the definition of father of the house from the member with the oldest physical age to that with the longest tenure of service; this definition is already used in the federal Bundestag.
 Die Welt noted that Treutler had been substituted for a unanimously nominated constituency candidate relatively close to the election, and speculated that it was to ensure the party would supply the father of the house.
 When the paper asked Höcke about this, he simply replied "you can be sure that we at AfD Thuringia have very far-reaching strategic planning".